-All documentation to be turned in to the school or kept in the student portfolio must NOT contain any patient identifiers.
+All documentation kept in the student e-portfolio must NOT contain any patient identifiers.

 IMPORTANT: LECOM School of Pharmacy feels that this is an important skill that must be developed and practiced in our students.
 If this activity cannot be performed due to limited opportunities at site, the following is recommended: